-Sustainable Shorts: The Best UK Ethical Brands For Summer
+Sustainable Shorts: My Top UK Ethical Brands For Men & Women

-Keep sustainably cool this summer, with this guide to the best ethical and sustainable shorts for men, women, and kids.
+Keep sustainably cool this summer, with this guide to ethical and sustainable shorts for men and women in the UK.

 When the sun is riding high in the sky, there are a few things most of us want to do.
 Firstly, you’ll probably want to slap on some eco-friendly sunscreen to avoid sunburn.
 And then you will probably want to want to slip into a pair of shorts, to help keep you cool.